Skilvingr/rust-oneringbuf/README.md

 [tests-badge]: https://github.com/Skilvingr/rust-oneringbuf/actions/workflows/rust.yml/badge.svg
 [tests-url]: https://github.com/Skilvingr/rust-oneringbuf/actions/workflows/rust.yml

->_One Ring to rule them all, One ring to find them,\
+>_One Ring to rule them all, One Ring to find them,\
 One Ring to bring them all and in the mem'ry bind them\
 In the Land of Rust where the Data lies._

 A lock-free, single-producer, single-consumer (SPSC) ring buffer optimised for real-time applications.
-It offers in-place mutability, asynchronous support, and virtual memory optimisations.
+It offers in-place mutability, asynchronous support, and virtual memory optimisation.

 ## Key Features